szabgab/slides/python-programming/json.md

 (lines were broken for readability on the slides)

-<emp>dumps</emp> can be used to take a Python data structure and generate a string in JSON format.
-That string can then be saved in a file,
-inserted in a database, or sent over the wire.
+`dumps` can be used to take a Python data structure and generate a string in JSON format.
+That string can then be saved in a file, inserted in a database, or sent over the wire.